expo/expo/packages/expo-updates/README.md

   </a>
 </p>

-The `expo-updates` module allows your app to download and manage updates to your application code that are stored on a remote server.
+The `expo-updates` module allows your app to download and manage remote updates to your application code.

 This module works with a server that implements the [Expo Update protocol](https://docs.expo.dev/technical-specs/expo-updates-1/).